<em>Feijoa sellowiana</em>, Brazilian guava: planting, growing and harvesting its fruit

 • Hardiness -10 °C

-Feijoa is a large evergreen bush, offering decorative foliage and an original flowering, followed by edible fruits.
+Feijoa is a large evergreen bush that offers attractive foliage and unusual flowering, followed by edible fruits.
 Its true scientific name is Acca sellowiana, but in French it is commonly called Goyavier du Brésil because it comes from South America and belongs to same family as true guava.
-In its wild state it is found in southern Brazil, Uruguay, Paraguay, Colombia and northern Argentina.
+In the wild it is found in southern Brazil, Uruguay, Paraguay, Colombia and northern Argentina.

-Although three species exist – Acca sellowiana, Acca lanuginosa and Acca macrostema – cultivation focuses mainly on the first, formerly named Feijoa sellowiana.
-Around twenty horticultural varieties are available, obtained by hybridization.
-Feijoa is grown for its fruit in Florida, California, New Zealand and Australia, but fruits are generally sold locally rather than exported, because they do not keep well after harvest and deteriorate quickly.
+Although three species exist – Acca sellowiana, Acca lanuginosa and Acca macrostema – mainly first is cultivated; it was formerly named Feijoa sellowiana.
+Around twenty horticultural varieties can be found, obtained by hybridization.
+Feijoa is grown for its fruits in Florida, California, New Zealand and Australia, but fruits are generally sold locally rather than exported, as they keep poorly after harvest and deteriorate quickly.
 Feijoa pulp is also used in some natural cosmetics for its exfoliating properties.

-Contrary to what one might expect for an exotic bush, Feijoa has good hardiness, able to withstand down to −10 °C, which makes it easy to grow in our climates.
-Exposed to lower temperatures (down to −15 °C), Feijoa may lose its leaves and stop fruiting, but bush itself should not be damaged.
+Contrary to what one might expect for an exotic bush, Feijoa has good hardiness, able to withstand down to –10 °C, which makes it easy to grow under our climates.
+Subjected to lower temperatures (down to –15 °C), Feijoa may lose leaves and stop fruiting, but bush itself should not be damaged.

-Feijoa belongs to family Myrtaceae, which comprises nearly 6,000 species.
-These are trees and bushes, often native to Australia or South America, some producing essential oils used for their fragrance or medicinal properties.
-Examples in this family include myrtle, eucalyptus, clove tree, callistemon and melaleuca.
-True guava (Psidium guajava) also belongs to this large family.
+Feijoa belongs to family Myrtaceae, which includes nearly 6,000 species.
+These are trees and bushes, often native to Australia or South America, some producing essential oils used for their scent or medicinal properties.
+Examples from this family include myrtle, eucalyptus, clove, Callistemon and Melaleuca.
+True guava (Psidium guajava) is also part of this large family.

 Feijoa was named in honour of Portuguese naturalist João da Silva Feijó (1760–1824).
-Species name sellowiana refers to Friedrich Sellow, a German botanist who collected specimens in South America.
+The species name sellowiana refers to Friedrich Sellow, a German botanist who collected specimens in South America.
 In French it is often nicknamed Goyavier du Brésil.
 It is also sometimes called pineapple guava or Montevideo guava.

-It is a bushy, well-ramified bush with a fairly broad, rounded habit.
-It grows rather slowly at first, during first 4–5 years, until well established.
-It reaches up to 6–7 metres in height at most, and can live for more than 50 years.
-Feijoa has brown bark that flakes in small plates, revealing a fine red hue on younger wood.
-Young shoots are entirely covered with a silvery down.
+This is a bushy, well-ramified bush with a fairly broad, rounded habit.
+It grows rather slowly at first, for 4 or 5 years while establishing.
+It reaches up to 6–7 metres in height at maximum, and can live for more than 50 years.
+Feijoa has brown bark that flakes in small plates, revealing a beautiful red colour on younger wood.
+Young shoots are covered with a silvery down.

 Feijoa bears attractive foliage, dark green–grey in colour.
-Leaves are simple, undivided, and have an ordinary elliptical shape, with a well-marked central vein.
-They usually measure between 6 and 8 cm in length, and are thick and leathery.
-On underside they are silvery and downy.
+Leaves are simple, not divided, of ordinary, elliptical shape with a well-marked central vein.
+They generally measure between 6 and 8 cm long and are thick and leathery.
+On their underside they are silvery and downy.
 Leaves are opposite, arranged two by two on stems.
-Foliage is quite dense, making it an effective screen and interesting for an informal hedge.
+Feijoa foliage is quite dense, making it an effective screen and interesting for informal hedging.
 It is also evergreen, remaining decorative in winter.

-Roots are quite superficial, staying close to soil surface.
+Roots of Feijoa are fairly superficial, remaining close to soil surface.

-Feijoa offers a fine spring flowering in May–June.
+Feijoa puts on a fine spring flowering in May–June.
 Flowers are solitary and measure about 3.5 cm in diameter.
-They generally have four petals, although some may have three, five or six.
-Petals are fleshy, white on reverse and pinkish-red on inner face.
-Their edges are folded upwards, partly hiding inner pink area.
-Flowers also generally have four sepals.
-At centre a cluster of long bright-red stamens is gathered, whose yellow tips (anthers) bear the pollen.
+They generally have four petals, though some can have three, five or six.
+Petals are fleshy, white on outer face and reddish-pink inside.
+Their edges are folded upwards, partly hiding inner pink side.
+Flowers usually have four sepals.
+At centre of petals is a cluster of long, bright red stamens, whose yellow tips (anthers) carry pollen.
 These stamens are very numerous, often between 80 and 100 per flower.
-Among them sits a long red style (female reproductive organ that will receive the pollen).
+Among them is a long red style (female reproductive organ that will receive pollen).

-In its natural habitat, some birds eat petals and pollinate the flower at same time.
+In its natural habitat some birds eat the petals and pollinate the flower at same time.
 And even for humans, Feijoa petals are edible.
 They have a sweet, slightly sugary flavour with a hint of cinnamon.
-They can be added to salads, or used to garnish dishes.
-If you harvest them, we recommend doing so gently and taking only the petals.
-This allows the remainder of the flower to develop into fruit.
+They can be added to salads or used to decorate dishes.
+If harvesting petals, we recommend doing so gently and taking only petals so remainder of flower can develop into fruit.

 Feijoa requires cross-pollination to produce fruit, which means a single bush generally cannot fertilise itself.
-Therefore, to obtain fruit, plant at least two young plants in the garden.
-However, some self-fertile varieties exist, such as Acca sellowiana ‘Coolidge’.
+To obtain fruit, plant at least two young plants in garden.
+However a few self-fertile varieties exist, such as Acca sellowiana ‘Coolidge’.

-Flowers and fruits of Feijoa, or Brazilian guava
+Flowers and fruits of Acca sellowiana, or Brazilian guava

-Flowering of Acca sellowiana (photo Christer T Johansson), and its fruits (photo Didier Descouens)
+Acca sellowiana flowering (photo Christer T Johansson), and its fruits (photo Didier Descouens)

-In autumn, Feijoa produces oval green fruits with a rough skin, resembling small avocados and measuring about 6–7 cm in length.
-They have white or creamy-white flesh, and contain pips.
-They are generally harvested in November; they fall from the tree when ripe.
-Flavour is sweet, recalling pineapple, banana and strawberry.
+In autumn Feijoa produces oval, green fruits with rough skin, resembling small avocados and measuring about 6–7 cm long.
+They have white or cream flesh and contain pips.
+Generally harvested in November; they then fall from bush when ripe.
+Flavour is sweet, evoking pineapple, banana and strawberry.
 Fruits can be eaten raw or used to make jam or compote, for example.
-Also possible to make tarts and cakes, sorbets, or include in a fruit salad…
+They can also be made into tarts and cakes, sorbets, or included in fruit salad.

 Main varieties of Feijoa